keithasaurus/koda-validate/README.md

 maintainer if you think there might be better cases to benchmark -- it's a very young suite!
 The libraries are not exactly equivalent, so there is no fully apples-to-apples comparison.
 - **Koda Validate is pure Python.** At this moment there is no use of Cython, Rust, or mypyc.
 (This may change in the future.)
-- **Koda Validate treats validation as part of normal control flow.** It does not raise exceptions for invalid data.
-- **Koda Validate treats validation explicitly.** It does not coerce types or mutate values in surprising ways.
-- **Koda Validate requires no plugins for mypy compatibility.**
 - **Koda Validate is intended to empower validators documentation.** You can produce things like API schemas from `Validator`s, `Predicate`s, and `Processor`s
-- **Koda Validate has a wider range of possibilities than Pydantic.** Because the core of Koda Validate is little more than a simple function definition, it can, in theory, be used to validate any kind of data, using a consistent form for invocation.

 ### Something's Missing Or Wrong
 Open an [issue on GitHub](https://github.com/keithasaurus/koda-validate/issues) please!